GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-09-03-Line_Search.md

 \lim_{k\rightarrow \infty} \|\nabla f_{k}\| = 0.
 $$

-Such conditions can be satisfied in the Newton-like method and the positive definite matrices $B_{k} is uniformly bounded by the condition number.
+Such conditions can be satisfied in the Newton-like method and the positive definite matrices $B_{k}$ is uniformly bounded by the condition number.
 That is, there's a constant $M$ such that

 $$
 \|B_{k}\| \|B_{k}^{-1}\| \le M, \text{for all } k.